 Let the cake stand in the tin for around 5 minutes until the tin cools down, then transfer them to a wire rack and allow them to cool completely.

-While the cupcakes are cooling, prepare your vegan lemon buttercream by mixing together 160g vegan butter (2/3 cup), 560g icing/powdered sugar (4 + 1/2 cups), 1 tablespoon of lemon zest juice and 2-3 tablespoons of lemon zest.
+While the cupcakes are cooling, prepare your vegan lemon buttercream by mixing together 180g vegan margarine, 500g icing sugar and 2 teaspoons lemon extract.

 It’s best to add just a little bit of icing sugar to the bowl at a time and mix it in properly before adding some more.
 This will prevent lots of mess and make it easier to get a smooth buttercream.

-If the buttercream is too thick for your liking, you can add more lemon juice until you get your desired consistency.
+If the buttercream is too thick for your liking, you can add a splash of plant-based milk until you get your desired consistency.
 If you want it to be thicker, just add a bit more icing sugar.

 Transfer the lemon buttercream into a piping bag.
 Pipe the buttercream onto your cooled cupcakes and enjoy!